raymonddiamonds/Noodlegram/README.md

 This will begin an instance of the server on `http://localhost:3000/` by default.
 You can test the endpoint using [Postman](https://www.getpostman.com).

-To run tests, run `npm run-script test`, and make sure you're in the `src` directory.
+TBA: To run tests, run `npm run-script test`, and make sure you're in the `src` directory.

-To access documentation, perform steps 1 through 4 and visit `http://localhost:5000/api-docs` which was generated through `express-swagger-generator`.

 Here's a brief description of the scope of this project: